lowRISC/opentitan/doc/security/specs/identities_and_root_keys/README.md

     <td><strong>Description</strong></td>
   </tr>
   <tr>
-    <td>Owner Root Identity Key</td>
+    <td>OTBNDiversificationConstant</td>
     <td>Gates</td>
     <td>
-The OwnerRootIdentityKey is a diversification constant with acceptable entropy provisioned in gates.
+A constant defined in gates.
+Used to diversify sideloaded values to OTBN.

-Visibility: Hidden from software.
+Hidden from software.
     </td>
   </tr>
   <tr>
-    <td>Owner Identity Seed</td>
+    <td>OwnerIdentitySeed</td>
     <td>SW Register Output</td>
     <td>Seed used to generate the OwnerIdentity asymmetric key.</td>
   </tr>
 </table>

-The `OwnerIdentitySeed` and the private portion of the Owner Identity shall be cleared before the bootloader (BL0) hands over execution to the kernel.
+The `OwnerIdentitySeed` and the private portion of the OwnerIdentity shall be cleared after use by the Owner firmware.

 ## Owner Root Key and Versioned Keys